Climate & the Future of Food:

 17 November 2020 | 11:00 AM GMT

 As part of the UNFCCC Race to Zero November 2020 Dialogues, this webinar aims to connect policymakers and non-Party actors from the climate community with food systems leaders and innovators.
-With a focus building momentum towards the UN Food Systems Summit 2021 and COP26, panellists and respondents will discuss key issues and explore concrete opportunities for collective action.
+With a focus building momentum towards the UN Food Systems Summit 2021 and COP26, panellists and respondents will discuss key issues and explore potential opportunities for collective action.

 From COVID-19 to the climate crisis, the deep interconnections between human, animal, and planetary health, and the consequences for social, environmental and economic sustainability, can no longer be denied.
 Transformational change is needed.
 Coordinated action across food and agriculture sectors to tackle climate change could simultaneously improve food security and nutrition, and, if managed well, reduce pressure on land, sequester carbon, and support biodiversity conservation.
 However, transformation cannot happen without systems-thinking, safeguards, equity and rights-based approaches in place.